peytoncchen/Data-Modeler-Swift/README.md

 Export SAS to text file - Press this to export a SAS output to downloads folder.
 Can export multiple runs (will just be multiple SAS outputs concatenated together.
 This is still compatible with the SAS software and can be used for better power calculations.)

+Note: Default value for experiment name is "ExperimentName".
+Default value for text file name is "DataExport".
+Default value for SAS text file is "SASExport".

+Caution: If you use a file name that exists already in the downloads directory, the program will overwrite everything in that file.
+Choose another name if you don't want the data to be overwritten.